huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 [Stable Video Diffusions (SVD)](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid), [I2VGen-XL](https://huggingface.co/ali-vilab/i2vgen-xl/), [AnimateDiff](https://huggingface.co/guoyww/animatediff), and [ModelScopeT2V](https://huggingface.co/ali-vilab/text-to-video-ms-1.7b) are popular models used for video diffusion.
 Each model is distinct.
 For example, AnimateDiff inserts a motion modeling module into a frozen text-to-image model to generate personalized animated images, whereas SVD is entirely pretrained from scratch with a three-stage training process to generate short high-quality videos.

-[CogVideoX](https://huggingface.co/collections/THUDM/cogvideo-66c08e62f1685a3ade464cce) are popular models used for video generator.
-The model is a multi-dimensional transformer architecture that integrates text, time, and space.
-Unlike traditional cross attention mechanisms, this architecture employs Full Attention in the attention module and includes an Expert Block at the layer level to achieve spatial alignment between the two different modalities of text and video.
+[CogVideoX](https://huggingface.co/collections/THUDM/cogvideo-66c08e62f1685a3ade464cce) is another popular video generation model.
+The model is a multidimensional transformer that integrates text, time, and space.
+It employs full attention in the attention module and includes an expert block at the layer level to spatially align text and video.

 ### CogVideoX